src-d/blog/.github/ISSUE_TEMPLATE/new-blog-post.md

 ## Management

-This section will be filled by @campoy.
+This section will be filled by @vcoisne

 * State: (proposed | writing | written | published)
 * Scheduled: